SathwikPrince/Git_Hub_User/README.md

 ⚡ Fast and responsive search

 🛠️ Tech Stack
-HTML – For structuring the web page
+HTML – Structuring the webpage

-CSS – For styling and layout
+CSS – Styling and layout

-JavaScript – For handling API requests and DOM manipulation
+JavaScript – API requests and DOM manipulation

-GitHub API – To fetch real-time user data
+GitHub API – Fetching real-time user data

 💡 How It Works
 Enter any GitHub username in the input box

-Click on the Search button
+Click the Search button

 The app fetches data using GitHub’s public API